Roth Capital Boosts Denbury (NYSE:DEN) Price Target to $57.00

-Denbury (NYSE:DEN) had its price objective upped by Roth Capital from $39.00 to $57.00 in a research report report published on Monday morning, The Fly reports.
+Denbury (NYSE:DEN) had its price objective increased by Roth Capital from $39.00 to $57.00 in a research report sent to investors on Monday morning, Price Targets.com reports.
 Roth Capital currently has a buy rating on the stock.

-A number of hedge funds and other institutional investors have recently made changes to their positions in DEN.
-Cutler Group LP purchased a new stake in Denbury in the first quarter valued at approximately $153,000.
-Simplex Trading LLC acquired a new position in shares of Denbury in the first quarter worth $172,000.
-Paloma Partners Management Co acquired a new position in shares of Denbury in the fourth quarter worth $209,000.
-RBF Capital LLC acquired a new position in shares of Denbury in the fourth quarter worth $257,000.
-Finally, Susquehanna International Group LLP acquired a new position in shares of Denbury in the fourth quarter worth $341,000.
-8.20% of the stock is currently owned by institutional investors.
+Institutional investors and hedge funds have recently bought and sold shares of the company.
+Morgan Stanley acquired a new stake in Denbury in the 3rd quarter valued at approximately $538,000.
+Kopion Asset Management LLC bought a new position in shares of Denbury during the 4th quarter worth approximately $1,325,000.
+California Public Employees Retirement System bought a new position in shares of Denbury during the 4th quarter worth approximately $2,824,000.
+BlackRock Inc. bought a new position in shares of Denbury during the 4th quarter worth approximately $18,086,000.
+Finally, Bank of New York Mellon Corp bought a new position in shares of Denbury during the 4th quarter worth approximately $754,000.
+8.20% of the stock is owned by institutional investors.

 Denbury Company Profile